 This shows that perception of line drawing must be somehow a consequence of real-world perception.
 But why?

 (Many vision researchers have informally hypothesized that line drawing perception is a consequence of edge receptors in the early stages of the human vision system, but I think this is implausible for many reasons.)

 Line drawing as Abstracted Shading

 It turns out that there’s a way to create line drawings that is based on possible real-world conditions.

 Set up a 3D object in front of you.
 Paint it white.
 Turn off all the light sources, except for a headlamp that you wear on your forehead.
 If the object is a model of a cow, it may look like this:

 If we draw a picture of this image with a black pen on white paper, the simplest thing to do is to draw lines through the darkest regions.
 And that picture might look like this:

 We can see that the drawing is, approximately, a plausible real-world image.
 That is, it’s not something that we’re likely to see around us.
 But it’s something that we could see in the real world… and we are able to understand realistic photos of things we’ve never seen before-even when the image is corrupted with fog or rain or image noise-and this rendering setup shows how a realistic setup can approximately produce line drawings.
 This model of line drawing originated in computer graphics research.

 |I hypothesize that, for a person who has never seen a picture before, the human visual system interprets a line drawing as if it were a realistic image, with a lighting and material setup similar to those above.|

 In other words, for a line drawing, there exists a realistic interpretation of the line drawing.
-If you see the image on the right, can interpret it as if it were the image on the left:
+When you see the image on the right, you can interpret it as if it were, roughly, the image on the left: